A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Selfoss in March

 Everything has an ending, and it was time to leave Akureyri.
 However, we still had Vik in our plans, which is in the South of Iceland.
 On our way there, we stopped in Selfoss under a mixture of ice and rain.
-My husband is a chess fan, so our next stop was the Bobby Fischer museum.
-Bobby Fischer was a Chess Grandmaster considered by many the greatest chess player of all time, who had his most famous match in Iceland and also lived there the last years of his life.
-The movie Pawn Sacrifice (Watch it!) is based on his life, if you feel like learning more about him.
+My husband is a chess fan, so our next stop was the Bobby Fischer Museum.
+Bobby Fischer was a chess grandmaster considered by many to be the greatest chess player of all time.
+He had his most famous match in Iceland and also lived there for the last years of his life.
+The movie Pawn Sacrifice (Watch it!) is based on his life if you feel like learning more about him.

 In Selfoss, we also had to stop at Baejarins Beztu Pylsur for a “famous” Icelandic hot dog.
-They were good, but after being spoiled by the food in Reykjavik and Akureyri, I wasn’t that impressed.
+They were good, but I wasn’t that impressed after being spoiled by the food in Reykjavik and Akureyri.

 Bobby Fischer Museum Iceland